k-mack/codeforpdx-pass/docs/design/filenow.md

 However, this solution:

 * Does not meet end users where they are in their personal digital transformation journey.
-    * End users are likely already using storage services such as Google Drive and Dropbox.
+    * End users are likely already using storage services such as Google Drive, Apple iCloud, and Dropbox.
       Advanced users may be using object stores, such as Amazon Web Services S3.
       Requiring users to put documents in yet another storage service is a risk to adoption.
 * Relies on the Solid ecosystem, which is dependent on a number of web specifications that are not yet stable.